 I booked my ticket a few days after talking to her, and in April of last year I flew to South Africa to start my journey.
 After a few days in Cape Town, I met up with my tour group (G Adventures) in Johannesburg to begin an eight-day adventure overland through Botswana, camping along the way.

 And while Botswana isn’t necessarily the first place people think of when they think of an African safari – I’d wager that most think of Kenya and Tanzania, or perhaps Kruger National Park in South Africa – Botswana absolutely dazzled me.
 From the dry landscapes of the south, where we spotted white rhinos by night, to the lush Okavango delta, where we floated along in dugout canoes in search of elephants, to the banks of the Chobe River, where we spotted some of the great beasts of the land, I spent my entire time in Botswana in a quiet reverence, hushed by its beauty and its abundance.

-I haven’t shared much of my time in Southern Africa last year, save a few shots of the kids I met, so here are a few photos that represent my time in that wonderful country of Botswana.
+I haven’t shared much of my time in Southern Africa last year, so here are a few photos that represent my time in that wonderful country of Botswana.